 What do UVA and UVB mean in sun creams?
 How do sun creams work?
 And how much do you need to apply?
 All your questions answered.

-Staying protected in the sun is crucial and sun cream is an essential part of sun-safe behaviour, alongside seeking shade and covering up.
+Staying protected in the sun is crucial, and sun cream is an essential part of sun-safe behaviour, alongside seeking shade and covering up.
 But how do sun creams actually work?
-How often do you need to apply?
-Are once-a-day suncreams really that?
-And what abut the SPF in your make up?
+How often do you need to apply them?
+Can you rely on once-a-day sun creams?
+And what about the SPF in your make-up?
 Find out, and get answers to all of your other sun cream questions below.

-We've tested sun creams to help you choose an effective protection for your family as well as those that will feel great on your skin.
+We've tested sun creams to help you choose effective protection for your family, as well as products that feel great on your skin.

 Once you've polished up your sunscreen knowledge, find the best product for you - check out our sun cream reviews.

 - What are UVA and UVB?

 - What does the UVA seal mean?

 - How often do I need to apply sun cream?

 - How much sun cream should I apply?